 Gokyo Lake Trek is also a good opportunity to discover the culture of the region.
 Through the trip, trekkers will be making their ways through Sherpa villages.
 It’s an awesome way to observe the local Buddhist culture, Tibetan Monasteries and know more about the culture and traditions of the Sherpa people.

 The trek begins after a flight from Kathmandu to Lukla.
 From Lukla the trail goes through Sherpa villages like Namche moving upwards through beautiful high altitude landscape to the Gokyo lakes and Gokyo Ri.
+The can be extended to Everest Base camp via Chola Pass.

 Day 01: Arrival in Kathmandu (1,350m/4,428ft)